Jerrylu99/Econ-5200-Project/README.md

-# ECON 5200 Project
+# ECON 5200 Data Project

-## Paper
+This repository contains the replication project for ECON 5200.

+The project replicates the Difference-in-Differences (DID) analysis from:

-Card, D., & Krueger, A. (1994).
+Card, D. and Krueger, A. (1994).
 Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania.
-American Economic Review.

-## Research Question
-This project replicates the empirical analysis of Card and Krueger (1994).
-The paper studies whether an increase in the minimum wage reduces employment in the fast-food industry.
-Using survey data from restaurants in New Jersey and Pennsylvania, the authors test the causal effect of the minimum wage change on employment.

 ## Repository Structure

-data/raw
+data/
-Contains the original dataset (public.dat).
+- raw/ : original dataset

-notebooks
-01_Data_Cleaning.ipynb loads and inspects the raw dataset.
+- processed/ : cleaned dataset

+notebooks/
+- 01_Data_Cleaning.ipynb : data cleaning and preparation
+- 02_Replication_Analysis.ipynb : DID replication analysis

+## Data

+The dataset contains survey information from fast-food restaurants in New Jersey and Pennsylvania before and after the minimum wage increase.

+## Method

+The analysis applies a Difference-in-Differences (DID) framework comparing employment changes between New Jersey (treatment group) and Pennsylvania (control group).